Raku/atom-language/README.md

         'source.raku': [
           'p6'
           'pm6'
-          # Add pm and t if you want auto choose this highlighter for .pm or 't
+          # Add pm and t if you want auto choose this highlighter for .pm or .t
           # files.
           'pm'
           't'